Kernel-based diffusion approximated Markov decision processes for autonomous navigation and control on unstructured terrains: Introduction

 \section{Introduction}

-Decision-making of an autonomous mobile robot moving in unstructured environments typically requires the robot to account for uncertain action (motion) outcomes, and at the same time, maximize the long-term return.
-The Markov Decision Process (MDP) is a very useful framework for formulating such decision-theoretic planning problems~\cite{boutilier1999decision}.
-Since the robot is moving in a continuous space, directly employing the standard form of MDP needs a discretized representation of the robot state and action.
-For example, in practice the discretized robot states are associated with spatial tessellation~\cite{thrun2000probabilistic}, and a grid-map like representation has been widely used for robot planning problems where each grid is regarded as a discrete state; similarly, actions are simplified as transitions to traversable grids which are usually the very few number of adjacent grids in vicinity.
+The decision-making of an autonomous mobile robot moving in unstructured environments typically requires the robot to account for uncertain action (motion) outcomes and at the same time, maximize the long-term return.
+The Markov Decision Process (MDP) is a very useful framework for formulating such decision-theoretic planning problems~\citep{boutilier1999decision}.
+Since the robot is moving in a continuous space, directly employing the standard form of MDP needs a discretized representation of the robot's state and action.
+For example, in practice, the discretized robot states are associated with spatial tessellation~\citep{thrun2000probabilistic}, and a grid-map-like representation has been widely used for robot planning problems where each grid is regarded as a discrete state; similarly, actions are simplified as transitions to traversable grids which are usually the very few numbers of adjacent grids in the vicinity.

-However, the discretization can be problematic.
-Specifically, if the discretization is low in resolution (i.e., large but few number of grids), the decision policy becomes a very rough approximation of the simplified (discretized) version of the original problem; on the other hand, if the discretization is high in resolution, the result might be approximated well, but this will induce prohibitive computational cost and prevent the real-time decision-making.
-Finally, the characteristics of state space might be complex and it is inappropriate to conduct lattice-like tessellation which is likely to result in sub-optimal solutions.
+However, discretization can be problematic.
+Specifically, if the discretization is low in resolution (i.e., large but few numbers of grids), the decision policy becomes a very rough approximation of the simplified (discretized) version of the original problem; on the other hand, if the discretization is high in resolution, the result might be approximated well, but this will induce prohibitive computational costs and prevent real-time decision-making.
+Finally, the characteristics of state space might be complex, and it is inappropriate to conduct lattice-like tessellation, which is likely to result in sub-optimal solutions.
 See Fig.~\ref{fig:mars} for an illustration.